Last editedSep 20223 min read

 How to accept ACH payments

-If you’re intrigued by the benefits outlined above and are ready to learn how to accept ACH payments from customers, here’s a step-by-step rundown:
+If the benefits outlined above address some of your payment collection issues and you would like to learn how to accept ACH payments from customers, here’s a step-by-step rundown:

 Step 1: Create an ACH merchant account

 The first order of business is to set up your own ACH merchant account.
 This gives your business access to the ACH network, enabling direct withdrawals from customer bank accounts.
 You’ll need to provide basic details, including:

 Once you’re set up with a merchant account, the next step is to request authorization from your business customers.
 This can be compared to the signature on a paper check.
 Some examples of authorization include things like:

 Verbal agreement over a recorded phone message

 Signature on a written order form